rda0/ansible-role-network/README.markdown

         - 'UseNTP=true'
 ```

-Hosts configured as such with mutliple interfaces need the following setting to speed up the boot process:
+Hosts configured as such with multiple interfaces need the following setting to speed up the boot process:

 ```yaml
 network_systemd_networkd_wait_online_any: True